An interesting tree.

 Debate exists over the safety of eating / drinking sassafras.

 Sassafras is a traditional ingredient in real root beer.
 The roots, leaves and twigs of the sassafras tree have been used for a very long time.
 But the plant contains a chemical called safrole.
 In 1960, the FDA banned safrole for use in food after studies showed that rats fed large amounts of the stuff developed cancer.
 Debate exists over the actual risk to humans.
-There is also debate over exactly why safrole / sassafras was banned.
+There is also debate over exactly why safrole or sassafras was banned.
 Some say it has to do with the fact that safrole can be used to make the street drug MDMA (Ecstasy).

 Sassafras root and bark, however, contain concentrated amounts of safrole.
 You may want to avoid these, or read up on the topic to make your own informed decisions.
 Some practitioners advise against the use of sassafras in pregnancy.
+If you have medical diagnoses or health concerns it is best to consult your healthcare practitioner before adding any new plant to your diet.

 Sassafras is an interesting plant with a lot of culinary history.